pepcape/NPGR003-23/Silk3D/02-Trackball/README.md

     - **model transform** places an object into the **world space**
     - **view transform** takes care of scene visibility
     - **projection transform** - 2D "orthographics" projection is used
-* minimal set of OpenGL shaders
+* set of OpenGL shaders
   - **vertex shader** - performs "model-view-transform"
-  - **fragment shader** - assigns color interpolated from vertices, no textures are used
+  - **fragment shader** - assigns color interpolated from vertices, or texture
 * **window resize** handling
-  - the defined scene region (diameter = 2) is always displayed
+  - the defined scene region (diameter = 3) is always displayed